Aluminum Tanks vs Steel Tanks

 The Right Choice For You

-The choice between aluminum and steel tanks is one that many divers will have to make over the course of their career.
+The choice between aluminum and steel tanks is one that many divers will have to make over the course of their careers.
 Here’s a final takeaway that may help you make a decision:

 Pros: cheaper, more popular for beginners and the standard for recreational use.